jpetrie/fetch-dependency/README.md

 `PACKAGE_NAME` is provided (see below), it will also be used in the internal `find_package()` call to locate the dependency's targets.

-One of `LOCAL_SOURCE` or `GIT_REPOSITORY` are required, and they are mutually exclusive.
+One of `LOCAL_SOURCE` or `GIT_SOURCE` are required, and they are mutually exclusive.

 Options:
 - `LOCAL_SOURCE <path>` Path to the source of the dependency on the local file system.

-- `GIT_REPOSITORY <url>` URL of the Git repository.
+- `GIT_SOURCE <url>` URL of the Git repository.
 See the documentation for the `ROOT` parameter below for detail on where the repository will be cloned.

-- `GIT_TAG <tag>` Git branch name, tag or commit hash.
+- `VERSION <version>` Version string associated with the source.
+For local sources, this is unused and shouldn't be provided.
+For Git sources, this is a Git branch name, tag or commit hash.
 A commit hash is the recommended means of specifying a dependency version.
 Branches must be specified with their name to ensure they are correctly updated.
    Specifying a commit hash is recommended because it can allow the `git fetch` operation to be avoided during configure when the local copy is already on the specified tag.
-This option is required when `GIT_REPOSITORY` is specified.
+This option is required when `GIT_SOURCE` is specified.

 - `FETCH_ONLY` Download the dependency, but do not build or install it.
 This is useful for dependencies where only the source is needed.
-Note that this will still _configure_ the dependency (this is required to enable updates if `GIT_TAG` is changed, due to how `fetch_dependency()` is implemented).
+Note that this will still _configure_ the dependency (this is required to enable updates if `VERSION` is changed, due to how `fetch_dependency()` is implemented).

 - `ROOT <path>` The root storage directory for the dependency.
 If not specified, the value of the global `FETCH_DEPENDENCY_DEFAULT_ROOT` will be used.
 If `FETCH_DEPENDENCY_DEFAULT_ROOT` is not defined, the value "External"